nordicmicroalgae/.github/profile/README.md

 </p>

 <p align="center">
-  Nordic Microalgae is a source of information about microalgae and related organisms in the Nordic area, i.e the Baltic Sea, the North East Atlantic and lakes, rivers and streams in the area.
+  Nordic Microalgae is a source of information about microalgae <br />and related organisms in the Nordic area, i.e the Baltic Sea,<br />
+  the North East Atlantic and lakes, rivers and streams in the area.<br /><br />
   It is used for science, education, environmental monitoring etc.
 </p>